kWhScanIntegrated energy intelligence

 Current baseline, unit cost and priority system gap.

-Bills, production records or screening assumptions.
+Bills, production records or screening method inputs.

 Equipment selection